langurmonkey/gaiasky/README.md

 ##  7. Contact information

-The main webpage of the project is [zah.uni-heidelberg.de/gaia/outreach/gaiasky](https://zah.uni-heidelberg.de/gaia/outreach/gaiasky).
-There you can find the latest versions and the latest information on Gaia Sky.
+Up-to-date contact information can be found in the main webpage of the project, [gaiasky.space/contact](https://gaiasky.space/contact).

 ##  8. Contributing